 Section Two: Using Disability Services and Accommodations

-The Disability Support Programs and Services Division uses state and federal regulations to determine that
+The Disability Support Programs and Services (DSPS) Division uses state and federal regulations to determine that:

-Students are strongly encouraged, however, to first employ these Steps in the Informal Process in order to have a disagreement mediated without (or prior to) initiating a District or external complaint procedures.
+Students are strongly encouraged, however, to first employ the following Steps in the Informal Process in order to have a disagreement mediated without (or prior to) initiating a District or external complaint procedures.

 Steps to Address a Complaint regarding an Academic Accommodation or a DSPS Program or Service

-1. If a student is dissatisfied with an accommodation decision or a service of a Disabled Students Program and Services Division (DSPS) program at De Anza:
+1. If a student is dissatisfied with an accommodation decision or a service of a Disabled Students Program and Services (DSPS) Division: